 grants philosophy and process

-what organizations can apply for grants?
+who can apply for grants?

+All proposals must address issues, concerns, or opportunities in the Evanston community.
 Any group or organization providing services to Evanston residents may apply for a grant.
-Applicants are either 501(c)(3) organizations, schools, or government entities or must have a fiscal sponsor that qualifies as a tax-exempt organization under Sec.
+Applicants are either 501(c)(3) organizations, schools, or government entities or groups who have a fiscal sponsor that qualifies as a tax-exempt organization under Sec.
 501(3)(3) of the Internal Revenue Code.
-All proposals must address issues, concerns or opportunities in the Evanston community.

 grants review process

-In each cycle, committee members read and review each grant proposal.
+Each proposal submitted to the Evanston Community Foundation is carefully screened and reviewed by a committee specific to that grant cycle.
+Committees include both ECF board members and community representatives.
+In each cycle, committee members read and review grants proposals.
 Proposals are rated based on criteria specific to that cycle’s guidelines.
-The committee then meets to discuss their assessment of proposals and determine the proposals that best meet those guidelines and are the best investments of the Foundation’s resources.
-In the root2fruit cycle, a group of finalists is selected to be interviewed by the root2fruit advisory board before a final selection of grantees is made.
+The committee meets to discuss their assessment of proposals and determines through consensus the proposals that best meet the guidelines and are the best investments of the Foundation’s resources.
+Grant committee recommendations are then presented to the ECF Board for its approval.